Magnetic versus nonmagnetic polymorphs of RuBr$_3$ under pressure: Additional structural data

-{S\arabic{section}} {S\arabic{figure}} {S\arabic{table}} Fig.~\ref{fig:patterns} shows the XRD patterns of $\alpha$-RuBr$_3$ collected upon compression and decompression.
+Fig.~\ref{fig:patterns} shows the XRD patterns of $\alpha$-RuBr$_3$ collected upon compression and decompression.
 They demonstrate reversibility of the $\alpha-\alpha'$ transition.
 However, the crystallinity of the sample is notably reduced after pressure cycling.

 Fig.~\ref{fig:lattice} displays pressure-dependent lattice parameters of $\beta$-RuBr$_3$.
 At room temperature and ambient pressure, $\beta$-polymorph has an orthorhombic ($Pmmn$) crystal structure with the ordered arrangement of the Ru--Ru dimers~\cite{hillebrecht2004,prots2023}.
 Above 384\,K, it reversibly transforms into a hexagonal ($P6_3/mcm$) structure where similar chains with the alternation of short and long Ru--Ru distances become disordered relative to each other~\cite{hillebrecht2004}.
 Low crystallinity of our $\beta$-RuBr$_3$ sample did not allow us to resolve the orthorhombic superstructure.
 Therefore, we analyzed the XRD data for $\beta$-RuBr$_3$ using hexagonal symmetry and determined two lattice parameters, $a$ and $c$, that reflect the interchain and intrachain distances, respectively.